 Play has also been an important area of research.
 The LATTJO play collection was developed in response to the insight that both parents and children wanted to spend more time together.
 A collection of games and toys were developed to encourage and enable play across generations.

-Until then, keep an eye out for some “home pioneering hints” being published at the same time as the new IKEA catalogue is released in August.
-Plus, we’ll be introducing several of the IKEA Home Pioneers in more detail here on IKEA Today over the next few weeks.
+Until then, read about three IKEA Home Pioneers: Izumi, Christian and Amélie in more detail here on IKEA Today.
+Plus, keep an eye out for some “home pioneering hints” being published at the same time as the new IKEA catalogue is released in August.

 Previous IKEA Life at Home Reports: